 d.
 Certified copy of proof of completion and/or dismissal.

 If the court doesn’t have records or you were arrested, but never charged:

 Then you need a letter from the court saying either that: records have been destroyed or you were never charged along with your name and date of birth.

 If clients are unsure about their arrest history or border stops etc, we offer background checks with the FBI, Border Patrol, USCIS (Immigration) and at times, with the Executive Office for Immigration Review (Deportation Court).

 Attorney Diana has over 22 years of of experience with immigration and criminal law.
 We know the ins and outs so don’t be discouraged if you have a criminal conviction.
 Give us a call for a consultation and we will give you an honest answer.
-Call Bailey Immigration at 866-521-8472.
+Call a top immigration attorney in Oregon, Bailey Immigration at 866-521-8472.